tanloner/Bayern_G9_CS_11/README.md

 ### Prerequisites
 First of all you need to install an IDE of your choice.
-For java i usually use the IntelliJ IDEA.
+For java, I usually use the IntelliJ IDEA.
 You can download it [here](https://www.jetbrains.com/idea/download/)<br>
 There are many other IDEs you can use, like Eclipse or NetBeans.
 And there are plenty tutorials on how to install them, so i won't go into detail here.